1. Do you only design in South Africa?

 Yes, we have done many additions and alterations.

-2. Do you only design modern (or traditional) buildings.
+4. Do you only design modern (or traditional) buildings?

-We design buildings to suit our client’s taste: Personally we have a contemporary outlook, but as can be seen from our portfolio we are proficient in both more traditional “styles” and contemporary buildings.
+We design buildings according to the client’s requirements.
+Whilst we predominantly have a contemporary outlook, we are also proficient in both traditional styles and contemporary buildings.

 9. How long does the process take?

-Usually, roughly three and a half months, depending on the size of the building and the clients’ input/ response time.
+It nomally takes roughly three and a half months, depending on the size of the building and the clients’ input/ response time.
 Council approval depends on the different councils, but can vary between two weeks and several months.
-Obviously estate approvals, building line relaxations, sub-divisions, etc., can delay this further.
-The approval period is used to go out to tender, to enable building to start as soon as the plans are approved.
+Factors such as estate approvals, building line relaxations, sub-divisions, etc can delay this further.
+The approval period is used to go out to tender, this enables construction to start as soon as the plans are approved.